leprechaun/bansheefixer/README.md

 Entities
 --------

+* Artist
-Artist has Albums and Tracks as relationships, and provides the appropriate backrefs Album has Artist backref, and Tracks collection
+Has Albums and Tracks as relationships and provides the appropriate backrefs

+* Album
+Has the Artist backref and a Tracks collection

+* Track
-Track has Artist and Album backrefs
+Has Artist and Album backrefs.
+See also Track.Location (translates Track.Uri), Track.Exits (check file presence)

 Running